BrightspaceUI/core/components/skeleton/README.md

 <my-element ?skeleton="${this.skeleton}"></my-element>
 ```

-## SkeletonMixin: Make a Component Skeleton-Aware
+## Skeletizing Custom Elements with SkeletonMixin

-To make a component skeleton-aware, extend the `SkeletonMixin`.
-The mixin comes with some styles, so don't forget to include `super.styles` with your element's static `styles()` property.
+For a component to become skeleton-aware, it extends the `SkeletonMixin`.
+The mixin comes with some styles, so include `super.styles` with your element's static `styles()` property.

 ```javascript
 import { SkeletonMixin } from '@brightspace-ui/core/components/skeleton/skeleton-mixin.js';